ajandris/postgres_db_desc/README.md

 3. In the *get_connection* function, change environment variable names you are using for your project.
 4. Run the program.

-Assuming the name has not been changed:
+Assuming the file name has not been changed:
 ```
 py main.py
 ```